saightee/Platform-for-remote-work-and-freelancingPlatform-for-remote-work-and-freelancing-second/backend/api-docs.md

 - **Endpoint**: `POST /api/job-applications`
 - **Description**: Allows a jobseeker to apply to a job post.
 - **Headers**: `Authorization: Bearer <token>`
+- **Note**: Applications are limited per job post (default: 100) and distributed over 4 days (60/20/10/10%).
+If the limit is reached for the current day, a "Job full" error is returned.
 - **Request Body**:
   ```json
   {